yychi-code/PEARL/README.md

 ## Data

+First, download the dataset from [Google Drive](https://drive.google.com/drive/folders/1MFZntSPYmpAOxYVOAWuZot7KMug4-V5v?usp=drive_link) and extract it to the `data/` directory of this project.

-Place each dataset under data/<dataset_name>/ with train.txt, valid.txt, and test.txt.
+Place each dataset under `data/<dataset_name>/` with `train.txt`, `valid.txt`, and `test.txt`.
 Each line must contain a whitespace-separated triple:

     head_entity relation tail_entity

-For LLM path ranking, place entity2text.txt and relation2text.txt in the dataset description directory.
-Each line uses an identifier and description separated by a tab.

 ## Training